On This Day in History: September 1

 - A 9.4 MS-strong earthquake shakes Chile's Atacama Region causing tsunamis in Chile as well as Hawaii and Japan.

 - King Tvrtko I of Bosnia writes In castro nostro Vizoka vocatum from the Old town of Visoki.

 - The widow Stamira sacrifices herself in order to raise the siege of Ancona by the forces of Emperor Frederick Barbarossa.

 - The main altar of Lund Cathedral, at the time seat of the archiepiscopal see of all the Nordic countries, is consecrated.

 Births On This Day

-- Jungkook, South Korean singer for BTS
+- Jungkook, South Korean singer, songwriter and record producer

 - Zendaya, American actress and singer